CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains: Impossibility results

-Both in Theorem~\ref{impossibility:synchrony} and Theorem~\ref{impossibility:responsiveness} we consider the same resilience against Byzantine validators and the network settings are similar during a network partition lasting up to $\Delta*$.
-Therefore, we can extend the proof of Theorem~\ref{impossibility:synchrony}.
-To show that: \begin{itemize} \item \emph{Safety Violation.} There are correct validators $p_1 \in H_1$ and $p_2 \in H_2$ that finalize the conflicting blocks in the ledgers $T_1$ and $T_2$ respectively (using an indistinguishability argument). \item \emph{Clients will accept the inclusion proofs consisting of the valid certificates.} \end{itemize}
+Theorems~\ref{impossibility:synchrony} and~\ref{impossibility:partialSync2} share the same Byzantine resilience and assume similar network conditions during a partition lasting up to~$\Delta^*$, as in Theorem~\ref{impossibility:responsiveness}, with $f \ge \lceil h/2 \rceil$ and $q \le f + k + \lfloor h/2 \rfloor$, respectively.
+Before the bound $\Delta^*$ elapses, a $q$--commitable protocol behaves as in partial synchrony.
+Thus, the attacks presented in proofs of Theorems~\ref{impossibility:synchrony} and~\ref{impossibility:partialSync2} can be extended and show that: (1) \emph{safety is violated}, with correct validators $p_1 \in H_1$ and $p_2 \in H_2$ finalizing conflicting blocks in ledgers $T_1$ and $T_2$, and (2) \emph{clients accept inclusion proofs} backed by valid certificates. \end{proof}